glichfalls/rpi-k8s-chat/README.md

-﻿# Chat App
+﻿## k8s chat app

-Node.js chat app running intended to run on a raspberry pi kubernetes cluster.
+Node.js chat app intended to run on a raspberry pi kubernetes cluster.

+check out the .kube directory for the kubernetes deployment and service configuration.

 ### Final build